w5xd/PacketThermometer/README.md

 is why there are several hole patterns on the PCB for headers</li><a href='https://learn.sparkfun.com/tutorials/tmp102-digital-temperature-sensor-hookup-guide'>https://learn.sparkfun.com/tutorials/tmp102-digital-temperature-sensor-hookup-guide.</a>
 <li>HIH6131, measures humidity as well as temperature.
 The PCB layout puts it at i2c 0x27.
 <a href='https://www.sparkfun.com/products/11295'>HIH6130</a>
-has
-humidity in addition to temperature, but is limited to -20C to 85C.</li>
+has humidity in addition to temperature, but is limited to -20C to 85C.</li>
 <li>Si7021, measures humidity and temperature.
 It is fixed at i2c
 address 0x40.
 It has a rather coarse temperature readout--about 1 degree Farenheit resolution when set to its default 14 bit temperature digitization.
+<li>SHT40. measures humdity and temperature.
+Address 0x44.
 <li>TMP175.
 Temperature only.
 PCB leaves all address pins floating, therefore its i2c address is 0x37.

 </ul>